Peter A. Tyrrell

 Peter A. Tyrrell (April 8, 1896 – May 8, 1973) was an entertainment entrepreneur in Philadelphia, most prominently associated with the Philadelphia Arena.
 He was one of eleven founders of what eventually became the National Basketball Association, and was a founder and the first president of the Ice Capades.

-In 1919, he became a sports publicist and established a 3,000 seat boxing arena in West Manayunk, across the Schuylkill River from Philadelphia.
+In 1919, he became a sports publicist and established a 3,000 seat boxing arena in West Manayunk (now known as Belmont Hills), due West from Philadelphia across the Schuylkill River in Lower Merion Township, Montgomery County, Pennsylvania.
 At the time, the city of Philadelphia limited boxing contests to six rounds; since his arena was outside the city, he could, and did, stage 15-round bouts there.
 In 1929 he became a boxing matchmaker with the Philadelphia Arena, which at that time was the city's largest public entertainment venue.
-He later became publicist for the Arena, then served as its general manager from 1934–1958.
+He later became publicist for the Arena, then served as its general manager from 1934 to 1958.
 In 1958, he and some associates bought the Arena, and Tyrrell became president and general manager.
 He held those positions until 1965, at which time the Arena was sold.

 At the Arena during the 1940s, Tyrrell organized what were considered to be the world's first televised ice show, boxing match, basketball game, and ice hockey game.
 During five weeks in 1949 he arranged and promoted a welterweight boxing championship match between Sugar Ray Robinson and Kid Gavilán.